bcCOVID-19group/bcCOVID-19group-site/content/publication/2021-04-29-report/index.md

 # Summary.
 An optional shortened abstract.
 summary: |
-  The BC COVID-19 Modelling team issued their [first report](/publication/april-2021-report/slides.pdf) on the status of COVID-19 in British Columbia (April 14, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
+  The BC COVID-19 Modelling team issued their [second report](/publication/2021-04-30/slides.pdf) on the status of COVID-19 in British Columbia (April 29, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
 In a video accompanying this report (to appear), Dr. Sarah Otto walks you through these results and